xiaohan2012/daily-reading/june/seq2seq.md

   - the first input is simply a literal denoting START
   - but when to stop? some STOP symbol?
 - deep LSTM: multiple layers of LSTM
+  - to increase the memory capacity by using multiple layers of hidden states

 ## representation